 Docker vs Kubernetes

 Comparing Docker with Kubernetes is similar to comparing apples to oranges.
 They work independently of each other.
-But they are better when worked together.
-Let us walk through some of the differences and similarities when thought of Docker vs Kubernetes.
+But they are better when performed together.
+Let us walk through some differences and similarities when thinking of Docker vs. Kubernetes.

-While there are a lot of technical differences w.r.t. setup, installation, and implementation, etc. below are the major differences between them.
+While there are a lot of technical differences w.r.t. setup, installation, implementation, etc., below are the significant differences between them.

 - Docker is an open-source lightweight containerization technology that enables building containers in the first place.
 On the other hand, Kubernetes can work with any containerization technology like Docker and rkt, and its primary responsibility is being a container orchestration platform enabling efficient central management of many containerized applications.